HuygensING/alexandria/README.md

 Notice the `->` that indicates the link between the link name and the file.

 ## Background and tutorial

-For an overview of the _Alexandria_ commands, see [here](https://github.com/HuygensING/alexandria-markup-server/commands.md)
+Here we provide [an overview](https://github.com/HuygensING/alexandria-markup-server/commands.md) of the commands with which you interact with _Alexandria_.

-If you're curious to learn more about _Alexandria_, you can take a look at a tutorial we created.
+We also created a [tutorial](https://github.com/HuygensING/alexandria-markup-server/tutorial-alexandria.ipynb), if you're curious to learn more about _Alexandria_ and experiment with the tool.
 The tutorial takes the form of a [Jupyter Notebook](http://nbviewer.jupyter.org/github/DiXiT-eu/collatex-tutorial/blob/master/unit1/Jupyter_notebook.ipynb).
 The notebook contains blocks of text and small snippets of code: commands that you give to your version of Alexandria.
 You can run these commands from within the notebook.
 The notebook, in other words, is a secure environment for you to play around with and get to know Alexandria.

 ## Literature